sumwale/config/README.md

 * Copy the following directories from .config to your ~/.config: awesome, rofi, conky and kitty (skip latter two if you don't intend to use those two).
 Optionally Kvantum for Kvantum QT theme.
 * Copy .themes/WhiteSur-dark-purple to your ~/.themes.
 Skip if you intend to use some other GTK theme.
 * Copy .Xresources and .xsettingsd to your home.
 If you don't use GNOME, then you can use lxappearance to configure instead.
-For that case avoid kvantum for QT apps and stick to using qt5ct for configure the fonts for QT apps or use gtk2 at the QT\_QPA\_PLATFORMTHEME.
+For that case avoid kvantum for QT apps and instead use qt5ct to configure look-and-feel for QT apps with QT\_QPA\_PLATFORMTHEME as qt5ct or use gtk2 for the QT\_QPA\_PLATFORMTHEME.

 #### Required